ntakcat/vim-hitouch/README.md

 ```

 ## :Nearest ##
 Approximates the specified color.
-If you apply half the pure blue ('#0000FF', 50).
+If you apply half the pure blue ('#0000FF', 50). 'rgb' is a '#' + six digit hexadecimal number.
 ```
 hitouch#Nearest(rgb, percent)
 hitouch#NearestFG(rgb, percent)